codeclimate/codeclimate-rubocop/config/contents/style/guard_clause.md

 one of `return`, `break`, `next`, `raise`, or `fail` is used in the body of the conditional expression.

+NOTE: Autocorrect works in most cases except with if-else statements
+    that contain logical operators such as `foo || raise('exception')`

 ### Example:
     # bad
     def test